-2. (a) Introduction. -05 Min

-(b) Infantry -25 Min

-(c) Armour -25 Min

-(d) Mechanised Infantry -20 Min

-(d) Conclusion -05 Min
+2. (a) Introduction.
+05 Min 25 Min Infantry (b) Armour 25 Min (c) Mechanised Infantry 20 Min (d) Conclusion (d) 05 Min

-3. A well trained and motivated Army can defeat enemy by relentless and offensive action of its Armour coupled with Mechanised Infantry, however the overrun enemy can be said to be actually defeated if his territory is physically captured and, enemy is completely destroyed in his fortification, which is done by the foot soldiers i.e the "Infantry".
+3. A well trained and motivated Army can defeat enemy by relentless and offensive action of its Armour coupled with Mechanised Infantry, however the overrun enemy can be said to be actually defeated only when his territory is physically captured and is completely destroyed